-The Ruth McCorkle Research Mentorship Award is to honor an APOS or community member who has demonstrated a longstanding commitment to making a significant positive impact on their mentees' education and career, nurturing intellectual growth, career development, professional guidance, and positive role modeling in the field of psychosocial oncology.
+The Ruth McCorkle Excellence in Research Mentorship Award is to honor an APOS member who has demonstrated a longstanding commitment to making a significant positive impact on their mentees' education and career, nurturing intellectual growth, career development, professional guidance, and positive role modeling in the field of psychosocial oncology.

-To nominate an APOS or community member for this award you will need to submit the following through the online application program:
+To nominate an APOS member for this award you will need to submit the following through the online application program:

-The Ruth McCorkle Research Mentorship Award recipients shall receive a recognition award during the awards ceremony, a $1,000 honorarium, annual conference complimentary registration and a scholarship covering conference registration fees for their chosen mentor.|
+The Ruth McCorkle Research Mentorship Award recipients shall receive a recognition award during the awards ceremony, a $1,000 honorarium, an annual conference complimentary registration and a scholarship covering conference registration fees for their chosen mentee.